Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_02/step_02.md

 ## Utility of having scenarios

-With Taipy, users can make several instances of the same setup.
-The data can vary among these different scenario instances.
-It's crucial to grasp the distinctions in data among scenario instances.
-These variations in scenarios can occur for the following reasons:
+Using Taipy, users can create multiple copies of the same setup.
+These copies can have different data.
+Understanding these differences in data between the copies is important.
+These variations in scenarios can happen because of the following reasons:

 - Changing data from input data nodes,